Headache & Pain

 The physiologic changes that occur during pregnancy and the puerperium can adversely affect the central nervous system and complicate the management of preexisting neurologic conditions.
 The effect of pregnancy on chronic neurologic conditions such as epilepsy, multiple sclerosis, myasthenia gravis, and migraine will not be discussed here.

-Additionally, pregnancy is associated with complications of anesthesia during and after delivery, which may be difficult to distinguish from those of pregnancy.
-Headache following dural puncture and leak is the most frequent CNS complication of anesthesia.
-A retrospective cohort study consisting of 1,003,803 women who received neuraxial anesthesia for delivery revealed that postdural puncture headache is associated with cerebral venous thrombosis, subdural hematoma, meningitis, depression, and low back pain.
-Seventy percent of the cerebral venous thrombosis and subdural hematoma were diagnosed during readmission, which occurred after a median time of 5 days (44).
+Additionally, complications of anesthesia during and after delivery may be difficult to distinguish from those of pregnancy.
+Headache following dural puncture and cerebrospinal fluid leak are the most frequent CNS complications of anesthesia.
+A retrospective cohort study consisting of 1,003,803 women who received neuraxial anesthesia for delivery revealed that headache after dural puncture is associated with cerebral venous thrombosis, subdural hematoma, meningitis, depression, and low back pain.
+Seventy percent of the cerebral venous thrombosis and subdural hematoma were diagnosed during readmission, which occurred after a median time of 5 days (50).

-Spinal cord lesions due to trauma, compression, ischemia, or total spinal block occur rarely, but the high morbidity and mortality associated with them demand a low threshold for suspicion and rapid intervention.
+Spinal cord lesions due to trauma, compression, ischemia, or total spinal block occur rarely, but the high morbidity and mortality associated with them demand early recognition and rapid intervention.
 Seizures during anesthesia may also be triggered by selective inhibition of the inhibitory neurons.

-Diagnosis and management of the central nervous system disorders that can develop during pregnancy will be specifically addressed.
+Diagnosis and management of the central nervous system disorders associated with pregnancy will be specifically addressed.
 Eclampsia is reviewed in this article, and it is also covered as an individual article.

-Wernicke encephalopathy, a potentially fatal and yet treatable complication of thiamine deficiency, was described initially by Carl Wernicke in 1881 in 2 alcoholic patients.
-Its association with hyperemesis gravidarum was later noted (102).
-In 1888 Sir William Gowers described severe convulsions in women with hypertension, proteinuria, and edema.
-This clinical syndrome, known as eclampsia or toxemia of pregnancy, is uniquely associated with pregnancy-induced hypertension.
-Cerebrovascular events were also prominent causes of maternal morbidity and mortality.
-In 1899 Edward Lazard described the first intracerebral hemorrhage in pregnancy, noted at autopsy to be the result of a ruptured aneurysm.
+Wernicke encephalopathy, a potentially fatal, yet treatable complication of thiamine deficiency, was described initially by Carl Wernicke in 1881 in 2 alcoholic patients and 1 woman with intractable vomiting from gastric stenosis caused by sulfuric acid ingestion (71).
+Its association with hyperemesis gravidarum was later noted (115).
+In 1888 Sir William Gowers described eclampsia or toxemia of pregnancy characterized by convulsions in pregnant women with hypertension, proteinuria, and edema.
+This syndrome is uniquely associated with pregnancy-induced hypertension.
+In 1899 Edward Lazard described the first intracerebral hemorrhage in pregnancy, noted at autopsy, to be the result of a ruptured aneurysm.
 John Abercrombie made the first autopsy description of puerperal cerebral phlebothrombosis in 1828; however, the clinical syndrome of central venous thrombosis was not described until Gowers in 1893.

-Venous occlusion of the deep cortical veins and occasionally superior sagittal and lateral sinuses as a cause of stroke occurs more often during pregnancy.
-A higher frequency of headache (91%), seizures (39%), or increased intracranial pressure including papilledema (28%) distinguish venous from arterial occlusion (23).
+Occlusion of the deep cortical veins or the superior sagittal and lateral sinuses occurs more often during pregnancy.
+A higher frequency of headache (91%), seizures (39%), or increased intracranial pressure including papilledema (28%) distinguishes venous from arterial occlusion (26).

-Intracerebral hemorrhage can be due to hypertension (such as in preeclampsia) and is a frequent complication of venous thrombosis.
+Intracerebral hemorrhage can be due to hypertension, preeclampsia, or venous thrombosis.
 Congenital vascular abnormalities such as aneurysms and arteriovenous malformations can also cause intracerebral hemorrhage.

-Subarachnoid hemorrhage may be caused by a ruptured aneurysm.
-Occasionally, subarachnoid hemorrhage has been reported in preeclampsia and has been thought to be the result of rupture of small pial veins or of cortical petechiae over the surface of the brain (111).
-Subarachnoid hemorrhage without evidence of aneurysm but with vasospasm on angiography was also reported (36; 38).
-Another patient who became rapidly comatose after subarachnoid hemorrhage recovered after cesarean section was performed (19).
-Cortical vein infarction due to thrombosis is another cause of subarachnoid hemorrhage (104).
 Preeclampsia is defined as systolic blood pressure greater than 140 mmHg or diastolic blood pressure greater than 90 mmHg measured on 2 occasions, at least 4 hours apart, associated with proteinuria developing after the twentieth week of pregnancy in a woman previously normotensive.
-If proteinuria is absent, preeclampsia is diagnosed as hypertension associated with new onset of any of the following: thrombocytopenia (< 100x9/L), elevated liver enzymes more than twice the normal concentration, elevation of creatinine more than twice normal or greater than 1.1 mg/dL in the absence of other renal disease, pulmonary edema, new onset of headache not explained by an alternative diagnosis, or visual disturbances.
+If proteinuria is absent, preeclampsia is diagnosed as hypertension associated with new onset of any of the following: thrombocytopenia (< 100x9/L), elevated liver enzymes more than twice the normal concentration, elevation of creatinine more than twice normal or greater than 1.1 mg/dL in absence of other renal disease, pulmonary edema, new onset of unexplained headache, or visual disturbances.
 Preeclampsia with severe features occurs when systolic or diastolic pressures are greater than 160 or 110 mmHg, respectively, and preeclampsia is associated with end organ damage as described above.
 In this situation, the confirmatory measurement should be performed after a few minutes to expedite treatment (05).